 bike maintenance - tyres

-Carry a small square of old car tube to fit over the offending area and it will get you through to the next bike shop even a few hundred kilometres away.
-You can use bits of car tyre, bike tyre, a $100 note or basically anything flat.
+Carry a small square of old car tube to fit over the offending area, and it will get you through to the next bike shop even a few hundred kilometres away.
+You can use bits of a car tyre, a bike tyre, a $100 note or basically anything flat.

 Just remember that quality replacement trekking tyres, like Schwable XR, are hard to come by even in the major cities in Australia.
 A bike shop will usually have to order one in, not such a big deal, but be prepared to sit around for a few lazy days, that’s if they remember.